-If it seems like every time you turn around there’s a new tick disease that’s just surfaced or warnings about a brand-new disease being spread by mosquitoes.
+If it seems like every time you turn around there’s a new warning about a brand-new disease being spread by mosquitoes.
 It’s true.

 CDC, the Centers for Disease Control, has just released a report detailing reported illnesses from ticks and mosquitoes in the years from 2004 to 2016 in the U.S. and its territories.
 Amazingly, the number of annual cases of disease more than tripled during that time from 27,388 in 2004 to more than 96,000 reported in 2016.

 It’s assumed that the number of actual cases was much higher still since so many are not properly diagnosed.
 For example, recent data suggests that Lyme disease affects about 300,000 Americans each year.
 That is 8 to 10 times the number reported to CDC.
 It’s also possible that over the 12-year period, people and their physicians became more aware.